0x4248/notebook/01 Areas/Computer Science/4 Exchanging data/16 Database Concepts/Flat File.md

 ---
 # Flat File
 ***
 A flat file database only has one file.
-A flat file database is not suitable for large amounts of data.§
+A flat file database is not suitable for large amounts of data.